 - Preexposure prophylaxis (PrEP) is the use of antiretroviral (ARV) drugs by HIV-negative individuals to prevent acquisition of HIV.

-- Confirm high-risk for HIV acquisition.
+- IAS-USA Guidelines detail recommendations for prevention of HIV acquisition.

 - Confirm creatinine clearance (CrCl) is ≥60 ml/min with Cockcroft-Gault formula.

-- CrCl=([140-age] X weight [kg])/(serum creatinine x72), x 0.85 in women.
+- CrCl=([140-age] X weight [kg])/(serum creatinine x72), x 0.85 in women

 - Give 90-day supply, renewable after confirmation of negative HIV test.

 - Follow-up CrCl q6 mos while on PrEP and perhaps more frequently for those aged >50 years, exposed to potential nephrotoxins, with baseline eGFR < 90 ml/min or declining eGFRs.

 - HIV testing at least q3 mos by antigen-antibody assay unless symptoms or signs of acute HIV infection are present, in which case HIV RNA testing should be ordered.

 - For women, document negative pregnancy test at baseline, retest q2-3 mos.

 - For IDUs, connect to drug treatment services and clean needles and syringes.